Ⅰ. Donors + Passion = Potent Accomplishment

 America’s fabled “military-industrial complex” is often used as a classic example of a formidable industry.
 Well guess what?
 The nonprofit sector passed the national defense sector in size way back in 1993.

 And philanthropy’s importance stretches far beyond economics.
 Each year, seven out of ten Americans donate to at least one charitable cause.
-Contributions are from two to twenty times higher in the U.S. than in other countries of comparable wealth and modernity.
+Contributions are from two to ten times higher in the U.S. than in other countries of comparable wealth and modernity.
 Private giving is a deeply ingrained part of our culture—a font of social creativity and crucial source of new solutions to national problems.
 Voluntary efforts to repair social weaknesses, enrich our culture, and strengthen American community life are and always have been a hallmark of our country.

 Yet, somehow, there exists no definitive resource that chronicles American philanthropy broadly and explains it in a context where it can be fully understood and appreciated.
 Until now.

-This entirely new Almanac of American Philanthropy offers everyday citizens, givers, charity workers, journalists, local and national leaders, and others the information needed to put in perspective the vital role that philanthropy plays in all of our daily lives.
+This Almanac of American Philanthropy offers everyday citizens, givers, charity workers, journalists, local and national leaders, and others the information needed to put in perspective the vital role that philanthropy plays in all of our daily lives.
 The facts, stories, and history contained in these pages can fill gaping practical and intellectual holes in our self-awareness.

 You will find here an authoritative collection of the major achievements of U.S. philanthropy, lively profiles of the greatest givers (large and small), and rich compilations of the most important ideas, statistics, polls, literature, quotations, and thinking on this quintessentially American topic.